 These instructions create a cluster with this configuration:

-- Cloud Run on GKE enabled
+- Cloud Run for Anthos on Google Cloud enabled

 - Kubernetes version: see recommended versions